Can Supplements Reduce Your Risk of Alzheimer Disease?

 (AD), the most common form of

-dementia, is a progressive, degenerative disorder of the brain that slowly impairs the ability to carry out daily activities.
+, is a progressive, degenerative disorder of the brain that slowly impairs the ability to carry out daily activities.

-Since there are only a few medicines available to slow the progress of Alzheimer disease, many companies are promoting the use of certain supplements to prevent and treat memory problems.
+Since there are only a few medications available to slow the progress of Alzheimer disease, many companies are promoting the use of certain supplements to prevent and treat memory problems.
 Scientists are investigating the effects of these supplements, but for the most part, there is little to no evidence to support their claims.
 There is no supplement

 Supplements Studied to Stop or Slow the Progression of Alzheimer Disease